CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 - If a word does not exist in the dictionary, then a mechanism should exist to add the word to the dictionary.
 Adding the word to the dictionary should re-trigger the spell check and the newly added word should no longer be highlighted
 - "Correct" words (i.e. those found in the Basic English dictionary) that are adjacent to punctuation (which is defined as the following characters: `,.?!":;`) should not be marked as spelling mistakes
 - "Incorrect" words (i.e. those not found in the Basic English dictionary) that are adjacent to punctuation characters should still be marked as spelling mistakes
+- Words joined by hyphen should be treated separately, so if one or both of the words are "incorrect" (i.e. those not found in the Basic English dictionary) then it should be marked as a spelling mistake
 - The website must score 100 for accessibility in Lighthouse
 - Unit tests must be written for at least one non-trivial function